 4. Selection, Application or Changes in Significant Accounting Principles

 The Authority follows specific accounting policies for reporting on its net position, valuation of investments, postemployment benefits, long-term debt and the recognition of revenue.
-The principles are discussed in detail in Note 2 to the prior year's financial statements.
+The principles are discussed in detail in Note 2 to the financial statements.